kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 (*) visible only when using `kubectl get -o wide`

 Notes:
-- Note: print columns are not subject to API guarantee, so we are free to iteratively improve this anytime.
+- Print columns are not subject to any deprecation rule, so it is possible to iteratively improve print columns without waiting for the next API version.
-- During the implementation we are going to verify if the resulting layout and eventually make final adjustments to the column list.
+- During the implementation we are going to verify the resulting layout and eventually make final adjustments to the column list.
-- During the implementation we are going to explore if it is possible to add `INTERNAL-IP` (new) (*),   `EXTERNAL-IP` after `VERSION` / before `OS-IMAGE`? might be something like `$.status.addresses[?(@.type == 'InternalIP')].address` works
+- During the implementation we are going to explore if it is possible to add `INTERNAL-IP` (new) (*), `EXTERNAL-IP` after `VERSION` / before `OS-IMAGE`.
+  Might be something like `$.status.addresses[?(@.type == 'InternalIP')].address` works

 ### Changes to MachineSet resource